Skip to content

 of gesture trackers in the architecture.

-event area.
-The event area then calls the callbacks which are bound to th
+area then calls the callbacks which are bound to the

 \ref